emb-riscv/specs-markdown/csrs.md

 the limit, an exception is triggered and the operation is not performed.

 This CSR is specific to the RISC-V microcontroller profile.

+The `sptlimit` CSR is optional for the ES (small) sub-profile; in this case it must always read zero.

 TODO: allocate a number for it.